Skip to main content

 Frequently Asked Questions

-ASYLUM is available on PC, Mac OS, Steam Deck and Windows.
+ASYLUM is available on PC, Mac OS, Steam Deck, Windows and others.

 On average players spend around 7 hours playing ASYLUM.